SecurityXploded.com

 Where <username> refers to currently logged on user.

 The profile folder contains lot of files pertaining to history, bookmarks, cache, settings etc. However there is one interesting file called 'Web Data' where Chrome stores all the login passwords.
+Newer version has moved the login passwords related database into new file named 'Login Data'.

-This login database file 'Web Data' is in SQLite format which is lighter version of popular SQL database.
-In addition to login credentials it also stores other information such as auto complete entries, IE7 Logins, search keywords etc. The 'logins' table is where all the login or sign-on secrets are stored by Chrome.
-This table contains following interesting fields
+This login database file is in SQLite format which is lighter version of popular SQL database.
+In addition to login credentials it also stores other information such as auto complete entries, IE7 Logins, search keywords etc.

 • Origin_URL - Base URL of the website